John Albert Johnson: Biography

 John Albert Johnson was born on a farm near St. Peter, Minnesota, on July 28, 1861, the eldest child of Gustaf and Caroline Johnson.
 After Gustaf abandoned his family, John left school at 13 to support his mother and siblings.
 During this time, he worked at a local drugstore.
 After that, he had a seven-year-long stint in the Minnesota National guard, where he reached the rank of captain.
 Local Democrats, impressed with the enterprising young store clerk, asked him to join their party and edit the strongly Democratic St. Peter Herald.
 Before he could take the position, he became seriously ill with typhoid fever, but he recovered.
 His journalistic success attracted statewide attention and fostered political aspirations.

 Johnson married Elinor M. Preston on June 1, 1894, at the Union Presbyterian Church in St. Peter.

 Johnson failed in early campaigns for state office from his heavily Republican home county but was elected to the state senate in 1898, indicating his growing bipartisan appeal.

+Johnson declined to run for governor in 1902, but reluctantly accepted the nomination in 1904.
+He said he did not want to be governor, later calling the nomination "unsought and undesired".

 Governor

 Several reforms of a progressive nature were carried out during Johnson's tenure.
 In his 1904 inauguration speech, Johnson called for the 2-year term to be extended to 4 years, more funding for roads, more funding to rural schools, and several other important ideas.
 Johnson's ability to reason and work with legislators of both parties resulted in such reform legislation as a reorganization of the state's insurance department to the benefit of policyholders, reduction of railroad passenger and freight rates, and removal of constitutional restraints on the legislature's power to tax.
 Johnson was reelected in 1906 and 1908.
 He began his third term with reservations.

-At that point, he had had over four surgeries for his intestinal problems, and wanted to pursue a promising sideline as a public orator.
-His chronic illness forced him to head to the Mayo Clinic once again on September 13, 1909.
-When he died suddenly at age 48 from post-operative complications, which included an infection, the state's citizens were grief-stricken.
+At that point, Johnson had had over four surgeries for his intestinal problems and wanted to pursue a promising sideline as a public orator.
+His chronic illness forced him to go to the Mayo Clinic again on September 13, 1909.
+He died suddenly at age 48 from post-operative complications, which included an infection.

+The death penalty existed in Minnesota until Johnson's successor, Adolph Olson Eberhart, abolished it, but Johnson's personal opposition to it resulted in all death sentences during his tenure being commuted.
+Johnson said he would rather resign than allow an execution under his administration.